 Does Newland build the homes as well?

 Newland develops the overall plan for the community, the infrastructure and the green spaces, then sells lots to builders who then own the lot until they build a home on it and sell it to a new resident.
 Newland also sets the design guidelines builders must follow regarding varied elevations, structural aesthetics, and colors to ensure that our community is as beautiful and diverse as the people and pets that call Reed’s Crossing “home”.
 Currently, we have five builder partners here: Stone Bridge Homes NW, Ichijo USA, Lennar, David Weekley Homes and Richmond American Homes.
-Holland Partner Group is the apartment home builder at Reed’s Crossing called Zera Apartments, owned by MG Properties.
+There are also apartment home rentals in Reed’s Crossing called Zera Apartments, owned by MG Properties.

 What types of homes will be offered?

-A wide variety of home styles will be available, including single-family homes, townhomes, paired homes, condos and apartments to fit residents across all lifestyles and at a range of income levels.
-Our first phase offers single-family detached homes, paired homes, townhomes and apartment living.
-All of our builders have floor plan options with the owner’s suite on the first floor and many of our builders offer customizations.
+A wide variety of home styles will be available, including single-family detached homes, townhomes, paired homes, triplexes, condos and apartments to fit residents across all lifestyles and at a range of income levels.
+Builders have floor plan options with a bedroom and bathroom on the first floor, and many of them offer customizations.

 Are there any single-level homes available?

 There are no single-level homes at Reed’s Crossing, but there are many floor plans that offer bedrooms on the main floor.